fitzgen/rust-conf-2019/slides.md

 ???

-* this piece uses gel pens on black paper
-* algorithm
+* this final variation uses multiple colors directly for the pinwheel effect, instead of line length

 ---

+exclude: true

 <img class="centermiddle"
      alt="Charoite by @micROCKScopica"